 Organic raw sunflower seed protein powder

 Yupik’s Sunflower Seed Protein Powder is a great substitute for animal protein.
 It is made directly from raw sunflower seeds, peeled and ground into a fine powder.
-As nutrient-rich and versatile as the seeds, it is also easy to digest, naturally dairy-free.
-It is considered a suitable protein source for anyone following a special diet or simply looking for delightful ways to eat more healthily without compromising on variety.
+As nutrient-rich and versatile as the seeds, it is easy to digest, and naturally dairy-free.
+Last, it is considered a suitable protein source for anyone following a special diet or simply looking for delightful ways to eat more healthily without compromising on variety.
 You can add it to all sort of recipes, effortlessly.
-Whether you sprinkle it over soups, salads, pasta or mix it into a smoothie, it will give you the boost of energy you need to live your day to the fullest!
+Whether you sprinkle it over soups, salads, pasta or mix it into a smoothie, it will give you the boost of energy you need to live every day to the fullest!

 INSIDE SCOOP: A few facts!

 - Gmo-free, no artificial ingredients added, no oil added

 CULINARY TIPS: Fuel up with protein the healthy way

 How to incorporate sunflower seed protein powder into your diet?
 It is as simple as saying "1-2-3-Sun"!
 Just add 1-3 tablespoons of powder per portion, according to your needs.